 Red Cross Club Requirements

 So you’ve decided you want to start a Red Cross Club.
-Now it’s time to learn more about what it means to be a Red Cross Club.
+Let’s learn more about what it means to be a Red Cross Club.

-A Red Cross Club is a group that provides you and your peers opportunities to make a meaningful impact by addressing your community’s greatest needs and develop leadership skills.
+A Red Cross Club provides you and your peers opportunities to make a meaningful impact in your community by addressing its greatest needs, and develop leadership skills.
 Red Cross Clubs empower you with knowledge and life-saving skills to help prepare your school and community to respond to emergencies.

 Red Cross Club Requirements: